 6. Start new traditions

-2020 is already the year of new traditions, so remember, it’s alright to pass up on old ones.
+It can sometimes be tough for cancer patients to keep with all the usual holiday traditions.
+Remember, it’s alright to pass up on some of them.
+It’s also okay to start some new ones!
 Virtual caroling with your church choir or family video chats with your cousins across the country can make for some great memories.
-And at the same time, you’ll stay safe and conserve some valuable energy to help in coping with cancer during the holidays.
+And at the same time, you’ll conserve some valuable energy to help in coping with cancer during the holidays.

 7. Prepare for the uncomfortable